hoop-ai/flask-todo-app/docs/SUBMISSION_GUIDE.md

 - [ ] **Test ZIP extraction:**
   - Extract to a temporary folder
   - Verify all files are there
-  - Try opening REPORT.pdf and SLIDES.pdf
+  - Try opening REPORT.pdf and slides/SLIDES.pdf

 ---